 Chloé Zhao was born in Beijing, attended high school in London and studied political science at Massachusetts’ Mount Holyoke College.
-So, at first blush it seems anomalous that her debut feature, Lee, currently readying for a fall shoot, tells a Native American story set on the Lakota Pine Ridge reservation in North Dakota.
+So, at first blush it seems anomalous that her debut feature, Songs My Brothers Taught Me, currently readying for a fall shoot, tells a Native American story set on the Lakota Pine Ridge reservation in North Dakota.
 But, says Zhao, the story’s themes are ones with personal resonance.

 But after four years of college Zhao found herself “turned off by politics.”
 Tending bar, she discovered she liked “meeting people and learning about their histories.”
 Believing that film combined all these interests, and not knowing anyone in the industry, she enrolled in New York University’s Graduate Film Program.